eigr/spawn/apps/spawn_sdk/README.md

 ```

 Notice that the only thing that has changed is the absence of the name argument definition and the abstract argument definition being set to true.

+> **_NOTE:_** Can Elixir programmers think in terms of named vs abstract actors as more or less known at startup vs dynamically supervised/registered?
+That is, defining your actors directly in the supervision tree or using a Dynamic Supervisor for that.

 ### Declaring the supervision tree